 We anticipate growth in revenue in fiscal 2021.
-We have a healthy backlog entering fiscal 2021 and we anticipate continuing our strong momentum across all verticals.
-We have made inroads into the U.S. rural broadband and wireless internet service provider areas and there is now further evidence of investment to support 5G deployments with our U.S. service provider customers.
-Internationally, we are continuing a more conservative view of our revenue opportunity based on a variety of factors that have led to an overall capital spending decline and increased competitive intensity.
+We continue to have a backlog entering the final quarter of fiscal 2021 and we anticipate continuing our strong momentum across all verticals.
+We have made inroads into the U.S. rural broadband and wireless internet service provider areas and there is now further evidence of investment to support 5G deployments with our U.S. service provider customers and we have returned to growth for international.